The 2024 Guide of Best Flooring Options for Basements

 • What’s the best flooring for basements that flood?

-We’re going to answer all these questions, and we’re also going to crown a champion for best basement flooring material (don’t like to read, skip to the spoiler to find out what wins!).
+We’re going to answer all these questions, and we’re also going to crown a champion for best basement flooring material.
 But first, let’s go over some common challenges of installing flooring in any basement.

 Challenges When Installing Basement Flooring